An Audacious Conservation Métier

 It's Good for Everyone

-Created to transform the cocoa industry, Wild Safe is more than a returns-driven business generating profits.
-We create conservation capital by supporting participating forest-dwelling tribes and small-scale cacao farmers who also protect the wild,
+Created to transform the cocoa industry, Wild Safe is more than a returns-driven business.
+Wild Safe creates conservation capital by supporting participating forest-dwelling tribes and small-scale cacao farmers who also protect the wild.

 Conservation has historically been funded through public finance, foreign development aid and private philanthropy.